Ulysses S. Grant: The 18th Retrospective

 Between 1870 and 1871 Congress passed these criminal codes that protected blacks’ right to vote, hold office, serve on juries, and receive equal protection of laws.
 If the states failed to act, the laws allowed the federal government to intervene.
 The target of the acts was the Ku Klux Klan, whose members were murdering many blacks and some whites because they voted, held office, or were involved with schools.

 Many states were afraid to take strong action against the Klan either because the political leaders sympathized with the Klan, were members, or because they were too weak to act.
 A number of Republican governors were afraid of sending black militia troops to fight the Klan for fear of triggering a race war.

 Empowered by Congress, Ulysses S. Grant launched his own “War On Terror” using new powers granted by these anti-klan laws.
-He sent federal troops to hotbeds in south to round up klansmen and even hold them without trial, Grant crushed the Klan, and 1872 was the most peaceful year the south had seen since civil war.
+He sent federal troops to hotbeds in the south to round up klansmen and even hold them without trial, Grant crushed the Klan, and 1872 was the most peaceful year the south had seen since the Civil War.

 Then, a spate of scandals amongst subordinates indicated corruption in his administration and tarnished Grant’s reputation.
 It seems Grant did not profit, but had a rather naive faith in his subordinates; however, as a later President would say, the buck stops here.

 Representative Oakes Ames of Massachusetts and Thomas C. Durant were prominent stockholders in the Union Pacific Railroad Company.
 In 1867 the two cooperated in forming Crédit Mobilier, a dummy construction company “responsible” for completing the transcontinental railway`s last 600 miles.
 In the process, U.P. stockholders and the federal government were bilked out of millions of dollars.
 When it appeared that an investigation was going to be launched, Ames bribed influential congressmen and was able to head off scrutiny.